ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Reasoning Workloads

 \stitle{Non-bursty arrivals.} Figure~\ref{fig:reasoning-arrival} illustrates the arrival pattern for both \ds and \dsqwen over a day.
 On the left, the CV of request arrivals remains mostly close to or even less than 1 despite the diurnal rate shift, indicating that both workloads are non-bursty (especially compared with those in Figure~\ref{fig:rate-cv}).
 The right side of Figure~\ref{fig:reasoning-arrival} further validates this fact, showing that the Exponential distribution fits the inter-arrival time distribution quite well (\ie the arrival is roughly modeled by Poisson processes).

-\stitle{Characterizing multi-turn conversations.} Engaging in multi-turn conversations is an essential capability of LLMs~\cite{wang2024mint, wu2023autogen}, and it also introduces a special pattern to request arrivals: intuitively, earlier requests foretell the \emph{reoccurrence} of follow-up conversations, which may alter the workload burstiness.
+\stitle{Characterizing multi-turn conversations.} Holding multi-turn conversations is an essential capability of LLMs~\cite{wang2024mint, wu2023autogen}, and it also introduces a special pattern to request arrivals: intuitively, earlier requests foretell the \emph{reoccurrence} of follow-up conversations, which may alter the workload burstiness.

 We thus conduct a dedicated characterization of multi-turn requests found in \ds.
-Within our 12-hour analysis window, we have identified\footnote{ Our method is not accurate for many reasons: parts of conversations could fall out of the analyzed window, or the messages could be altered or filtered by the log store.
+Within our 12-hour analysis window, we have identified\footnote{ Our method is not accurate for many reasons: parts of conversations could fall out of the analyzed window, or the messages could be altered by the log store.
 Still, the resulting workload is reasonably large for analysis. } 188,986 multi-turn requests out of 1,964,415 total requests, forming 57,205 conversations.
 Figure~\ref{fig:mt:cdf} shows the distribution of the conversation lengths, averaging 3.5.
 The distribution of inter-turn time (ITT), \ie the time between the arrival of consecutive turns, is detailed in Figure~\ref{fig:mt:itt}.
 In general, ITTs concentrate around 100 seconds, with an extremely long tail (the figure is truncated at the $75_{\mathrm{th}}$ percentile for visualization).

 \stitle{Impact of multi-turn conversations.} Since multi-turn requests constitute almost 10\% of the \ds workload, their pattern has a specific impact on workload characteristics.
 To demonstrate this, we apply two upsampling methods to the identified multi-turn requests, scaling them to the same size as the original workload.
 The \emph{Naive} method is agnostic about the conversations and simply scales the inter-arrival time, while the \emph{ITT} method works by scaling the arrival time between conversations, leaving the ITT distribution unchanged.
 Figure~\ref{fig:mt:upsample} compares the upsampled and original workloads by measuring the workload burstiness over time, highlighting a substantial difference: \emph{Naive} produces a highly bursty workload, while the \emph{ITT}-workload is even more stable than the original.
 It is thus essential for realistic workloads to faithfully reflect the multi-turn conversation pattern by adhering to ITT distributions in Figure~\ref{fig:mt:itt}.